Uh oh…..so you’ve got a period lath and plaster ceiling that needs to come down hmm?

 Working from above you can simply push the whole lath and plaster ceiling down into the room below, using a shovel, sledge hammer or even your boots.
 Simply tap the back of the laths close to and either side of the joists with your preferred tool (I recommend a lightish long handled 7lb sledgehammer)

-We also find the resulting heap of debris very difficult to clear away, because the lath and plaster become so impossibly tangled and mixed up that separating them is very time consuming.
+I also find the resulting heap of debris very difficult to clear away, because the lath and plaster become so impossibly tangled and mixed up that separating them is very time consuming.
 Thus losing any time saved by kicking the ceilings down quickly from above.

 What have you learned from taking down your lath and plaster ceilings?
 Leave a comment, you might help someone else!